 Q: How do I protect myself from West Nile?

-A: Have activities when mosquitos are less active, generally during day light hours.
+A: Have activities when mosquitoes are less active, generally during daylight hours.

-Use a good mosquito repellant.
+Use a good mosquito repellent.
 (Deet is recommended at least 30%)

 Q: How to determine if a plant is a noxious weed?

 A: Bring in a sample in a zip lock bag for identification by either the County Extension Agent at the courthouse or the County Weed Coordinator at the fairground office.
 You can also get a weed ID booklet at the Weed Shop at the fairgrounds.
 Another place you can go to The Montana Weed Control Association website and click on the Weed ID tab.